Krys333/BlogCodebase/content/posts/2023-03-01-orange-pi-basics.md

 - CPU is an 8-core 64bit processor available in 4GB, 8GB, 16GB, or even 32GB of RAM.
 The last (in my opinion) being a huge overkill for a single board computer.
 - GPU is a Mali-G610 processor.
 This can support 8k video at 60fps.
 This is very powerful and great for running media servers.
+- The GPU is also optimised for neural processing.
+This means it can handle machine learning and AI applications.
+This makes it ideal for image and speech recognition, as well as natural language processing.
 - Has a Gigabit Ethernet port.
 However, it contains NO built-in wi-fi/bluetooth capability.
 - Full sized HDMI connector.
 - 3 camera input slots.
 - Has an M.2 slot.
 Ideally for an SSD memory, or a combo wifi-bluetooth card.
 This is very important!
 We will discuss this next.

 ## The M.2 slot kerfuffle